Group marriage: Portrayal in media

 In the 2010 television show Caprica, several main characters are portrayed as being in a polyfidelitous-style marriage consisting of multiple men and women, with each member being equal socially and legally.
-Such marriages co-exist along with monogamous marriages in the show's civilzation.
+Such marriages co-exist along with monogamous marriages in the show's civilization.
 When asked about this aspect of the series, co-creator Ronald D. Moore said "In terms of polygamy, it's usually framed in a "Big Love" context – it's one man with many wives.
 I thought there was something even more intriguing about a true group marriage where all of the partners were married to one another.
 They have this much bigger definition of what a marriage was and I thought it was a fascinating cultural idea ...".

 The fourth episode of the fourth season of the CBS television series, Elementary, an American procedural drama television series that presents a contemporary update of Sir Arthur Conan Doyle's character Sherlock Holmes, has a focus on group marriages.
 In the episode All My Exes Live in Essex, the victim of Sherlock Holmes's latest case was a participant in a group marriage with two men, and was once in another group marriage with five other people.

 In the novel series The Expanse, by James S. A. Corey, which began in 2011, a number of different group marriages are portrayed, such as one with main protagonist James Holden's eight parents.
-Their marriage consists of one straight couple, one gay couple, and one polyamarous group of four.
+Their marriage consists of one straight couple, one gay couple, and one polyamorous group of four.
 Their octet primarily exists to exploit a loophole in tax code allowing them to own twenty-two acres of farmland.
 Group marriages are also described as common on Mars and in the Asteroid Belt.